Home Now Showing Show Schedule This Month Past Exhibitions Contact Us

 Photo courtesy of Vid Mars

-The elaborate mosaics of “The Great Goddess / World Tree” were excised and pieced together from those familiar produce and meat trays from the supermarket, as were the tomb panel pieces depicting the mighty Jaguar Ocelotl and the Owl Tecolotl.
-Tombs are of great importance in Oaxaca, where departed loved ones are fervently invited to return during the Days of the Dead (Dias de los Muertos), one of the most profoundly joyful celebrations I have ever experienced.
-Squelching my claustrophobia to crouch my way into cramped tomb passages rewarded me with enduring images of the persistence of the spirit.
-The soul exists forever.
+The elaborate mosaics of "The Great Goddess / World Tree" were excised and pieced together from produce and meat trays from the supermarket, as were the tomb panel pieces depicting the mighty Jaguar Ocelotl and the Owl Tecolotl.
+Tombs are of great importance in Oaxaca, where departed loved ones return during the Days of the Dead (Dias de los Muertos), one of the most profound celebrations I have ever experienced.

 Tomb Panel: Tecolotl (Owl)